 There is one exception.
 Shareholders are entitled to request information from the board of directors and the supervisory board.
 The board of directors and the supervisory board are obliged to provide such information, unless there are compelling reasons not to comply with such request (articles 107(2) and 217(2) DCC).
+The entitlement of shareholders to information from the company also gives rise to inquiry proceedings before the Enterprise Court (Enterprise Court, Fortuna).
 The following pre-litigation tools apply to various disputes, including M&A litigation.
 Pursuant to article 843a DCCP, a party has a right to request documents when the following criteria are met: